Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 07:20 Arrive at Taoyuan Airport Terminal 2

-Assigned to counter number 1 at the corner, I had already completed online check-in in advance and went straight to check in my luggage.
-However, the people ahead took a long time, so it took about 30 minutes to finish the luggage check-in process.
+Assigned to counter number 1 at the far corner, already completed online check-in, went straight to check in luggage.
+However, the people ahead took a long time, so it took about 30 minutes to finish the luggage check-in.

 ~= 08:20 Complete security check and immigration clearance